techmatters/flex-plugins/twilio-iac/docs/terragrunt_migration.md

 Adjust the settings you have passed in in common.hcl, staging.hcl, and production.hcl until the plan is empty.
 You *may* also need to modify the underlying modules to get the plan to be empty.
 The goal is to have an empty plan.

+If you want to test all of the stages before applying the changes, you can run `make HL=<short_code> HL_ENV=<environment> apply tg_args="-refresh-only"` to update the required outputs in the state without actually applying any changes.
+Then the next stage will be able to produce a plan without having changes actually applied.

 Once the plan is empty, you can apply the changes with `make HL=<short_code> HL_ENV=<environment> apply` to update the outputs in the state for use by the next stages.

 ### Chatbot Stage

 Once the `provision` stage is applies, you can begin testing the `chatbot` stage.
 Run `make HL=<short_code> HL_ENV=<environment> plan` from the `/twilio-iac/stages/chatbot` directory.

+If you want to test all of the stages before applying the changes, you can run `make HL=<short_code> HL_ENV=<environment> apply tg_args="-refresh-only"` to update the required outputs in the state without actually applying any changes.
+Then the next stage will be able to produce a plan without having changes actually applied.

 The goal is to have an empty plan that only updates the outputs in the state.
 You may need to modify the underlying modules to get the plan to be empty.
 Once the plan is empty, you can apply the changes with `make HL=<short_code> HL_ENV=<environment> apply` to update the outputs in the state for use by the next stages.